WaterQuality-INL/OpenMux/README.md

 # OpenMux Overview
-This work is an extension of the research conducted within the framework of the [OPTIRAS](https://www.optiras.org/) project at [INL](https://inl.int/).
-The software component was implemented in Python 3.8, while the hardware design, including schematics and PCB layout, was developed using KiCad 7.0.
+OpenMux is an extension of the research conducted within the framework of the [OPTIRAS project](https://www.optiras.org/), particularly from the [Water Quality Group](https://inl.int/espina-research-group/) at the [International Iberian Nanotechnology Laboratory](https://inl.int/).
+We aim to provide an open-source multiplexer adaptor for [EmStat4 LR/HR potentiostat](https://www.palmsens.com/product/emstat4m/) by combining hardware design with software integration.
+This innovation enhances experimental efficiency and scalability for researchers and engineers alike, paving the way for applications such as multiplexed electrochemical sensing, automated assay platforms, and integrated IoT-based field monitoring systems for environmental, biomedical, or industrial electrochemical analysis.

 ---

 # About

-This repository provides **OpenMux**, a homemade, cost-effective multiplexer tool for the EmStat4 potentiostat ([PalmSens](https://www.palmsens.com/product/emstat4m/)).
+This repository provides **OpenMux**, a homemade and cost-effective multiplexer adapter for the EmStat4 OEM module from Palmsens.
-The adaptor is integrated with the potentiostat using the [**MethodScript**](https://github.com/PalmSens) protocol provided by the manufacturer.
-This work is published at a peer review journal (add here doi)
+The adaptor is integrated with the potentiostat using the [**MethodScript**]([https://github.com/PalmSens](https://www.palmsens.com/methodscript/)) protocol provided by the manufacturer.

 The system consists of two main modules:

-1. **Hardware Module** – the multiplexer adaptor itself.
-2. **Graphical User Interface (GUI)** – a Python-based interface to control the adaptor.

-- Hardware schematics and Gerber files can be found in the `Hardware/` folder.
+1. **Hardware Module** – the multiplexer adapter itself (figure 1), whose schematics and PCB layout were developed using KiCad 7.0.
+Hardware schematics and Gerber files can be found in the `Hardware/` folder.
-- The GUI is located in the `Application/` folder.
+2. **Graphical User Interface (GUI)** – a graphical user interface (figure 2) to control the adaptor, implemented in Python 3.8.
+The GUI is located in the `Application/`  folder.

 <div align="center">
   <img src="MuxAdaptor.PNG" alt="Multiplexer Adaptor for EmStat4" width="400"/>